 Episode List

-Drilled: A True Crime Podcast about Climate Change
+Drilled: A True Crime Podcast About Climate Change

 May 28th, 2018 3:37 PM

-Exploiting Scientists' Kryptonite: Certainty
+Exploiting Scientists' Kryptonite: How Oil Companies Weaponized Uncertainty

 Aug 28th, 2018 12:00 PM

-The Bell Labs of Energy
+The Bell Labs of Energy: How Exxon Led Early Climate Research

 Aug 29th, 2018 5:58 AM

-In the 1970s and early 1980s, Exxon wanted to be the Bell Labs of energy.
-It hired brilliant scientists who conducted cutting-edge research on everything from the "greenhouse effect" to renewable energy.
-At the time, there was bipartisan support around the idea of tackling global warming, and a sense that American innovation was up to the task.
-To see the documents referenced in this episode, check out the timeline on drilledpodcast.com.
-Support us: https://www.patreon.com/Drilled Learn more about your ad choices.
-Visit megaphone.fm/adchoices
+In the 1970s and early 1980s, Exxon wanted to be the Bell Labs of energy, hiring brilliant scientists to conduct cutting-edge research on the "greenhouse effect" and renewable energy.
+At the time, there was bipartisan support around the idea of tackling global warming and a sense that American innovation was up to the task.
+To see the documents referenced in this episode, check out the timeline on drilled.media.
+Support us: https://www.patreon.com/DrilledSee omnystudio.com/listener for privacy information.

 Sep 4th, 2018 10:50 AM

-As the price of oil dipped in the early 1980s, management changed at most oil companies and the industry as a whole became more concerned with preserving its core business than expanding in new directions and being "energy companies."
-Then the campaigns to undermine the science began.
-Support us: https://www.patreon.com/Drilled Learn more about your ad choices.
-Visit megaphone.fm/adchoices
+As the price of oil dipped in the early 1980s, oil companies and the industry at large became concerned with protecting their core business rather than expanding in new directions and becoming "energy companies."
+Innovation took a backseat and the campaigns to undermine climate science began.
+Support us: https://www.patreon.com/DrilledSee omnystudio.com/listener for privacy information.

 Weaponizing False Equivalence